embarklabs/subspace/examples/redux-observable/README.md

 node -r esm src/index.js
 ```

-You'll see in the console how the state changes everytime phoenix receives an event.
+You'll see in the console how the state changes everytime phoenix receives an event, and a new transaction is created every second or so.

 *Note*: this is a simple example application that does not include error handling for the web3 connection.
 Be sure `ganache-cli` is running in `localhost:8545` before browsing the dapp.